cybardev/nix-dotfiles/README.md

 ---
 > [!IMPORTANT]
-> at this stage compare `/etc/nixos.bak/hardware-configuration.nix` and `~/.config/nixos/hardware-configuration.nix` and edit the file as needed, since it can vary based on hardware
+> At this stage compare `/etc/nixos.bak/hardware-configuration.nix` and `~/.config/nixos/hardware-configuration.nix` and edit the file as needed, since it can vary based on hardware.
+Also, remove the `linux-surface` import in [`configuration.nix`](./configuration.nix) if not using a Surface device.
 ---

 4. Rebuild system from new config